Math2003s/Timing/README.md

 ## How it works?
 - The software itself is quite simple to use.
-You just need to fill in the required fields with your name, date, time, and any description, and then save it by clicking on the 'ADICIONAR' button.
+You just need to fill in the required fields with your name, date, time, and any description and then save it.
+Once you have saved the schedule, the appointment will be displayed below, or you can access the 'SEU RELTÓRIO.txt' file to see all the schedules.

-- Once you have saved the schedule, the appointment will be displayed below, or you can access the 'SEU RELTÓRIO.txt' file to see all the schedules."
+- CREATE new schedule: click on the 'ADICIONAR' button.
-- If you want to make any modification in your schedule, choose the scheduled that will be modifyed and then press 'SALVAR' button.
+- SAVE or MODIFY the schedule: choose the scheduled that will be modifyed and then press 'SALVAR' button.
-- If you want to delete any schedule just select the schedule and click on the 'EXCLUIR' button.
+- DELETE the schedule: select the schedule and click on the 'EXCLUIR' button.
-- Finally, if you want to quit the software press the 'SAIR' button.
+- EXIT the software: if you want to quit the software press the 'SAIR' button.